slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ---
 ## On control

-> *'You can lead a horse to water but you can’t make him drink.'*
+> *'You can lead a horse to water but you can’t make him drink.' -- unknown*

 Control what you can: [what you’re primed by](introduction.md#the-real-you), [who you are around](chapter_2_groups.md#on-family-and-friends), the ideas and problems you [focus](#on-focus-priorities-and-productivity) on.
 Ignore the rest.